Skip to main content.

 Robyn Wood, B.G.S.

-Robyn Wood, BGS, is a project director in the Office of Project and Portfolio Management for the IAMI.
-Robyn has been a project director for IAMI since 2009.
-A Kansas native and KU alum, Wood brings over 30 years of drug development experience in the pharmaceutical industry.
-She spent 17 years with Interx Research/ Merck labs as a Research Biologist, later moving to Oread Pharmaceuticals and Quintiles.
-At Quintiles, Robyn was hired as the first project manager to support drug development projects and while there she moved into a senior director position.
-When Aptuit acquired the early drug development business at Quintiles, Robyn moved from director of pharmaceutical services project manager to global director of client services.
+Since 2009, Robyn Wood has been a project director supporting late-stage drug, device and diagnostic projects, as well as the CureBridge Collaborative public-private partnership.
+A Kansas native and KU alum with a bachelor’s degree in biology, she has over 40 years of drug development experience in the pharmaceutical industry.
+Prior to her work with IAMI, Robyn spent 17 years with Interx Research/Merck labs as a research biologist, later moving to Oread Pharmaceuticals, Quintiles and Aptuit.
+At Quintiles, Robyn was hired as the first project manager to support drug development projects, and while there she moved into a senior director position.
+When Aptuit acquired the early drug development business at Quintiles, Robyn moved from director of pharmaceutical services project management to global director of client services and led project management, proposal development and project financial tracking groups in Kansas City, Rahway and Edinburgh, Scotland.

 Institute for Advancing Medical Innovation